 *You need a high FICO score – True and False.
 A FICO score is a measure of how much debt you have and if you pay on time.
 It is not a measure of how rich you are or how well you are doing with money.
 Having a good FICO score can help you when applying for a mortgage and even insurance.
 To keep your FICO score up, you can put your Netflix subscription on the card, and set it to automatically pay off the card (to a zero balance) each month.
 You don’t have to keep getting more debt to grow your score.

 The bottom line is that we all need a better relationship with debt.
 My recommendation to most people is to pay off your debt before you invest.
 That is because you get a risk-free return of 16% on average for paying off a credit card.
 You are investing by paying off your debt, it is just a different way of looking at it.
 Once debt is out of your life, all of the payments you were making can go to investing and saving.
 You will also have better money management habits that will help you throughout your life.

-If you need help, I offer a no-cost 60-minute introductory meeting at https://calendly.com/coachdrjay/childfree
+If you need help, we offer a no-cost 60-minute introductory meeting at https://calendly.com/coachdrjay/childfree